Combining Tech And Personal Touch - Smart HR

 And those are all things that they then debrief as a team on a weekly basis and that gives immediate feedback for the manager to see how they are aligning their team.
 If they're not sure, we get pulled in to help facilitate a conversation.

 But, one of the things that we encourage is that answers to the questions are anonymous.
-What we want to reinforce is that by doing these debriefs you realize there's no retribution or anything that happens by talking about this at a group level.
+What we want to reinforce is that by doing these debriefs you realise there's no retribution or anything that happens by talking about this at a group level.
 So, as long as you reinforce that it's okay for you one, not to respond or two, to have dissenting opinions, then you get higher and higher participation rates over time.

 Q. How can HR pros demonstrate lasting ROI through new solutions?